Gonzalez-MSI/PySciDev/README.md

 # PySciDev
-Personal repository for python projects development that are intentended to contribute to scientific research and programming learning
+Personal repository for python projects development that are intentended to contribute to scientific research and programming learning.

+# Sinewave Plotter GUI - tkinter
+GUI application for plotting and manipulating sine waves using tkinter and matplotlib.
+This application provides an interactive interface allowing users to:
+- Plot sine waves with customizable frequency
+- Adjust amplitude and time scale of the view
+- Add Gaussian noise to the signal
+- Update the plot dynamically
+- Validate numerical inputs
+Version: 1.1